 Ablation is a procedure to treat atrial fibrillation.
 It uses small burns or freezes

-to cause some scarring on the inside of the heart to help break up the electrical
+heart cells to cause some scarring on the inside of the heart.
+This helps break up

 The heart has 4 chambers.
 There are 2 upper chambers called atria and 2 lower chambers

 called ventricles.
 Normally a special group of cells begin the signal to start your

 heartbeat.
 These cells are in the sinoatrial (SA) node in the upper right atrium of

 the heart.
 During atrial fibrillation (AFib), the signal to start the heartbeat doesn’t

 begin in the sinoatrial node the way it should.
 Instead, the signal begins somewhere

 else within the tissue of the atria.
 This abnormal signaling most commonly occurs

 near the connection between the pulmonary veins and the left atrium.
 These veins are